Discover the health and beauty benefits of honey

 Thanks to its sugar content, honey has a hygroscopic nature – meaning that it absorbs moisture from the air when put on the skin.
-This means that water will not be able to escape, and gives honey its moisturising effect.
+This means that water is less likely to escape and gives honey its moisturising effect.
 Honey makes an effective non-drying, non-irritating skin cleanser, especially useful for very sensitive skin.
-Simply rub into the skin, rinse off with warm water and pat the skin dry.
+Simply rub into the skin, rinse off with warm water (or face cloth) and pat the skin dry.

 A hive of goodness

 It’s not only honey that can help us look and feel our best, but the other products found in the hive too.
 Beeswax for example is an excellent and intense moisturiser for chapped lips, hands and feet, while propolis – the brown, gum-like substance that bees make from tree sap to protect and seal their hives – is highly antiseptic and antibacterial.
 Propolis is full of antioxidant-filled flavonoids and is often used in products to treat problems such as acne.

 The female worker bees in the hive produce food for the queen and her larvae called royal jelly, thought to have strong youth-giving properties, which is often added to beauty products.
 However, royal jelly is unlikely to have any effect as it is used in such minimal quantities in products – but it might help keep skin moisturised.